 With extended life-expectancy these days, as people are living beyond 60, 70, 80, 90, even 100, more and more people are falling prey to degenerative age-related diseases like Alzheimer’s, Parkinson’s etc. It is estimated that by 2050 the number of people with Alzheimer’s will triple compared to today.
 However, fasting on a regular basis can significantly reduce the chances of contracting these illnesses.

 Fasting is like a challenge to the brain and the brain responds to that challenge by activating adaptive stress response pathways that helps it cope with stress and resist diseases.
 Our nerve cell circuits are more active when our brains are challenged.
 The changes in the brain that occur with fasting are the same as that obtained through vigorous exercises; no doubt exercising benefits the brain tremendously!
-Both fasting and exercising lift our moods by increasing the production of proteins in the brain known as neurotrophic factors.
-The same thing happens when we exercise the brain through cognitive challenges like playing Chess, Sudoku, Kakuro, Crosswords, Puzzles or any other mind games, as the neuro-circuits are activated, levels of neurotrophic factors increase as well as the production of new nerve cells from stem cells at particular regions of the brain.
+Both fasting and exercising lift our moods by increasing the production of proteins in the brain known as neurotrophic factors such as FGF and BDNF which promote the growth of neurons in the brain, enhance the connection of neurons and strengthens synapses.
+The same thing happens when we exercise the brain through cognitive challenges like playing Chess, Sudoku, Kakuro, Crosswords, Puzzles or any other mind games, as the neuro-circuits are activated, levels of neurotrophic factors increase as well as the production of new nerve cells from stem cells at particular regions of the brain such as the Hippocampus.
 Fasting increases the ability of neurons to form and maintain synapses, therefore improving learning and memory capacity so as to get the most out of cognitive performance.
 A Synapse is the junction between two nerve cells, consisting of a minute gap across which information flows from one neuron to another.
 So you see, fasting reaps the same benefits of vigorous physical and mental exercising!

 Fasting also emphasizes the capacity of neurons to cope with stress and prevents diseases as it stimulates antioxidants, aids in DNA repair, and reduces inflammation.
 When you exercise the brain, use your neurons, it causes mild oxidative stress as the cells are improving their ability to repair oxidative damage to DNA.
 Ketones come from burning fat during fasting that suppress seizures and reduces epilepsy.
-Fasting can also increase the mitochondria in our nerve cells the same way exercising increases mitochondria in the muscles thereby producing more energy.
+In fact, Ketogenic diets are used to treat patients with severe epilepsy.
+By increasing BDNF, fasting can also increase the mitochondria in our nerve cells the same way exercising increases mitochondria in the muscles thereby producing more energy.
 Mitochondria, as you might know, is the power house of a cell and mitochondrial dysfunction is the genesis of all major diseases, like ageing, Parkinson’s, Alzheimer’s, Cancer, Diabetes etc. Besides, fasting also has spiritual benefits as it contributes to a heightened state of awareness, detoxifies the body, cleanses mitochondria and is responsible for enlightening and awakening experiences as one gains cognitive clarity by increasing blood ketone levels and the brain uses ketones as fuel.